 In and by itself this roadmap does not contain detailed technical development plans.
 Rather, it provides an executive overview, highlighting key developments and putting them into a consistent context across the whole EGI ecosystem.
 Information was sourced from a variety of technical documentation, and grouped in summarised form according to the structure indicated below.

 Consequently, the EGI Technical Roadmap is structured around the three pillars supporting EGI’s strategy towards H2020 as follows.
-Section describes the planned improvements spanning the operational infrastructure.
-Section describes the technical enhancements and plans necessary to deliver community and coordination services.
-Section
+Section 2 describes the planned improvements spanning the operational infrastructure.
+Section 3 describes the technical enhancements and plans necessary to deliver community and coordination services.
+Section 4 completes the roadmap with summarising EGI’s technical support for Virtual Research Environments and Research Communities.
+The document ends with conclusions provided in section 5.

 Operational Infrastructure